tock/tock/doc/courses/sosp/environment.md

 ### Connect to a Hail board

 > On Linux, you might need to give your user access to the Hail's serial port.
-You can do this by adding a udev rule in:
+> You can do this by adding a udev rule:
+>
+>     $ cat /etc/udev/rules.d/99-hail
-> `/etc/udev/rules.d/99-hail` containing the rule: `ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6015", MODE="0666"`.
+>     ATTRS{idVendor}=="0403", ATTRS{idProduct}=="6015", MODE="0666"
+>
 > Afterwards, detach and re-attach the Hail to reload the rule.

 To connect your development machine to the Hail, connect them with a micro-USB cable.
 Any cable will do.
 Hail should come with the Tock kernel and the Hail test app pre-loaded.
 When you plug in Hail, the blue LED should blink slowly (about once per second).
-Pressing the User Button—just to the right of the USB plug—should turn on the green LED.
+Pressing the User Button—just to the right of the USB plug—should turn on the green LED (if the blue LED turned off, the other button is the Reset button, make sure you hit the right one!).

 The Hail board should appear as a regular serial device (e.g.
-/dev/tty.usbserial-c098e5130006 on my machine).
+`/dev/tty.usbserial-c098e5130006` on my mac and `/dev/ttyUSB0` on my Linux box).
 While you can connect with any standard serial program (set to 115200 baud), tockloader makes this easier.
 Tockloader can read attributes from connected serial devices, and will automatically find your connected Hail.
 Simply run:

     $ tockloader listen
     No device name specified.
 Using default "tock"